adamluzsi/learn-to-code/README.md

 Continuous learning can sometimes feel overwhelming.
 Without real-world context, you might feel anxious about the value of your knowledge.
 To avoid a situation where the student gets trapped in a feeling of being unprepared for actual work, we take a different approach, focusing on real-world tasks that mirror work expectations.

-To support your work on these realistic tasks, we will provide guidance on the necessary theoretical knowledge for each task.
+To support your work on these realistic tasks, we will guide the necessary theoretical knowledge for each task.
-This will help you stay on track, learn how to learn alongside a task and to build confidence in yourself.
+This will help you stay on track, learn how to learn alongside a task and build confidence in yourself.

-Things marked with `#LE` are meant to practiced with a mantor, as a live exercise.
+Things marked with `#LE` are meant to be practiced with a mentor, as a live exercise.

+- [If you are unsure of how to work on a task, check out this short guide on it.][working-on-an-issue]

 ## **NoteDown: A Minimalist Note-Taking Web Application**